pvdabeel/prolog/Documentation/Tests/README.md

 This test case checks the prover's handling of a direct self-dependency in the compile-time scope.
 The 'os-1.0' package lists itself as a compile-time dependency, creating an immediate cycle.
-The prover must detect this cycle and take an assumption to break it.
+The prover classifies this as a benign cycle (the dependency-level literal refers to a package already being resolved by an ancestor) and silently resolves it without a cycle-break assumption.

-**Expected:** The prover should take a cycle-break assumption for os-1.0's compile dependency on itself, yielding a verify step in the proposed plan.
-The plan should still include all four packages.
+**Expected:** The prover should produce a clean plan with all four packages and no cycle-break assumptions or verify steps.
+This matches Portage's behavior for self-referential dependency-level cycles.

 ![test03](test03/test03.svg)